Coronavirus COVID-19 Information

 In the 1980s and '90s managed care changed the face of health care again.
-Managed care brought confusing and contradictory regulations, funding cuts, increased government regulation and accreditation organizations such as The Joint Commission.
+Managed care brought confusing and contradictory regulations, funding cuts, increased government regulation and accreditation organizations.
 Treatment centers were also faced with creating or expanding substance abuse services as insurers and government agencies began to demand more programs for the dually diagnosed.
 To survive, it became essential for behavioral health organizations to respond by developing new services and revenue streams to meet demand.

 Gateway became the corporate parent and assumed responsibility for general administration, human resources, quality management, performance and outcomes evaluation, financial administration, property management, fundraising and business development.